QUICK TRAIL FACTS

 - Difficulty: easy

-- Sights: wetlands, old-growth red pine forest
+- Sights: wetlands, mature red pine forest

 The main trails are marked with big color blocks and are obvious, whereas the side quasi-paths are a little scruffier.
 You can do two or so miles of nice walking here, and dogs are allowed.